fnf-dev/issues/README.md

 # issues
-**_only_** use this repo for reporting issues issues can be closed from public repos by using the following example comment
+**_only_** use this repo for reporting issues issues can be closed from private repos by using the following example comment

     Fixes fnf-dev/issues#12